 • priceRange and paymentAccepted

-• sameAs linking to your Google Business Profile URL, Yelp, Facebook, and other authoritative directory listings
+• sameAs linking to your Google Business Profile URL, Yelp, Facebook, and other directory listings

-According to Google Maps + Gemini AI integration documentation (October 2025), Gemini pulls from Google Business Profile data, website structured data, and third-party sources when making local recommendations.
-An incomplete or schema-free business profile reduces the AI's ability to extract and confidently cite your information.
+Per Google Maps + Gemini AI integration documentation (October 2025), Gemini pulls from Google Business Profile data, website structured data, and third-party sources when making local recommendations.
+An incomplete or schema-free business profile reduces AI’s ability to extract and confidently cite your information.

-Voice search represents 58% of local queries and 50% of all voice queries carry local intent, according to MaximusLabs' November 2025 analysis.
-Voice AI assistants — Google Assistant, Siri, Alexa — pull from the same citation pools as ChatGPT and Gemini.
-Content optimized for voice search improves AI citation rates across all platforms.
+Voice search represents 58% of local queries and 50% of all voice queries carry local intent, per MaximusLabs’ November 2025 analysis.
+Voice AI assistants (Google Assistant, Siri, Alexa) pull from the same citation pools as ChatGPT and Gemini.
+Content optimized for voice improves citation rates across all platforms.

 Voice-specific optimization requires: